 Don’t use tape directly over furniture.
 It can leave marks and spoil the surface.
-Pack everything first and then tape it.
+Pack everything first and then use tape to secure it.

-Put bed linens and toiletries in the truck last.
-When the moving truck arrives, you will need these things first.
+Put bed linens and toiletries in the vehicle last.
+When the moving van arrives, you will need these things first.
 Unpack and make the bed first.
 You will appreciate it after a long day of moving.

 Use mattress bags.
 It will protect your mattress during transit and keep it clean.

-Put heavier and larger things in the moving truck first.
-Cover the furniture with moving pads or moving blankets in order to protect it from damage of the things above it.
+Put heavier and larger things in the moving van first.
+Cover the furniture with moving pads or moving blankets in order to protect it from damage from anything placed above.
 Arrange lighter things on top of the heavy furniture.
 Another simple tip, but it is often forgotten.